Birding Around the Las Vegas Springs Preserve

 Fees

-Entrance to the museums and other indoor portions of the Las Vegas Springs Preserve is expensive, about $15 for Nevada residents and $19 for visitors.
-Annual family passes are available for $75, but the Preserve maximizes the difficulty of using annual passes by requiring photo ID cards for every member of the family.
-If you want a family pass, don't leave the kids with a babysitter.
+Entrance to the museums and other indoor portions of the Las Vegas Springs Preserve is expensive, about $10 for Nevada residents and $19 for visitors.
+Annual family passes are available for $60, but the Preserve maximizes the difficulty of using annual passes by requiring photo ID cards for every member of the family.
+If you want a family pass, don't leave the kids with a baby-sitter when you go to get it.
 Prices for seniors and children are lower.
-Check the Spring Preserve Ticking page for current prices and details.
+Google the Spring Preserve Ticking page for current prices and details.

 Las Vegas Springs Preserve